 Vesting describes the percentage of ownership an employee has in the retirement account.
 A 401(k) can contain money contributed by both you and your employer.
 When you contribute your own money to the account, you own those funds outright from day one.
 When your employer contributes funds, how long you remain an employee of the company may determine the percentage of ownership you will have in those employer-vested funds.
 If you are considered 100 percent vested, you are entitled to all of the funds in your 401(k) when you retire or leave the company.

 The contribution plan details the vesting schedule, which is generally measured in terms of years.
 Companies use one of two methods to determine when an employee becomes 100 percent vested in a 401(k).
 Cliff vesting means the employee receives either none of the employer-contributed funds or 100 percent of those funds based upon years of service with the company.
 For example, if the company sets a cliff vesting schedule of three years, an employee who completes three years of service will become 100 percent vested in the employer-contributed funds.
 If the employee quits after two years of service, he will receive none of the employer-contributed funds.
-Some employers use a slight variation on the cliff vesting method.
-For those employers, the vesting period begins on the day the employee begins work, meaning the employee becomes 100 percent vested in employer-contributed funds right from the start.
+In alternative scenarios, the vesting period begins on the day the employee begins work.
+This would imply that the employee becomes 100 percent vested in employer-contributed funds upon initiation of employment.